 Golconda is a tiny city located in the state of Illinois.
 With a population of 629 people and two constituent neighborhoods, Golconda is the 715th largest community in Illinois.
-Golconda has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Golconda was built prior to World War II, making it one of the older and more historic cities in the country.

 Because occupations involving physical labor dominate the local economy, Golconda is generally considered to be a blue-collar town.
 38.74% of the Golconda workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Golconda is a city of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Golconda who work in office and administrative support (27.67%), healthcare suport services (13.04%), and management occupations (6.72%).

 Despite the fact that it is a small city, Golconda has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the city for affordable transportation.